 - 1. General Liability Insurance: Commercial General Liability (CGL) on an Occurrence Form.
-Coverage shall include, but not be limited to: - a.
-Completed operations/products liability; - b.
+Coverage shall include, but not be limited to: - Completed operations/products liability; - b.
 Explosion, collapse, and underground; and - c.
 Employer's liability coverage. - 2.
 Automobile Liability Insurance: Automobile liability - B. Industrial Insurance compliance: Contractor shall comply with the Washington State Industrial Insurance Act and, if applicable, the Federal Longshoremen's and Harbor Workers' Act and the Jones Act. - C. Insurance to protect for the following: All insurance coverages shall protect against claims for damages for personal and bodily injury or death, as well as claims for property damage, which may arise from operations in connection with the Work whether such operations are by Contractor or any Subcontractor. - D. Owner as Additional Insured: All insurance coverages shall be endorsed to include Owner as an additional named insured for Work performed in accordance with the Contract Documents, and all insurance certificates shall evidence the Owner as an additional insured.

-2.2 COVERAGE LIMITS
+2.02 COVERAGE LIMITS

-Insurance amounts: The coverage limits shall be as follows:
+See Supplemental Conditions Section 2.02 COVERAGE LIMITS, INSURANCE COVERAGE CERTIFICATES ral Aggregate.

-- A. Limits of Liability shall not be less than \$1,000,000 Combined Single Limit for Bodily Injury and Property Damage (other than Automobile Liability) Each Occurrence; Personal Injury and Advertising Liability Each Occurrence. - B. \$2,000,000 Combined Single Limit Annual General Aggregate. - C. \$2,000,000 Annual Aggregate for Products and Completed Operations Liability. - \$1,000,000 Combined Single Limit for Automobile Bodily Injury and Property Damage Liability, Each Accident or Loss.
+\$2,000,000 Annual Aggregate for Products and Completed Operations Liability.

+\$1,000,000 Combined Single Limit for Automobile Bodily Injury and Property Damage Liability.
+Each Accident or Loss.

-2.3 INSURANCE COVERAGE CERTIFICATES
+2.03 INSURANCE COVERAGE CERTIFICATES